janscience/adaptationprimer/lifac/README.md

-Additive noise in the adaptation dynamics results in Ornstein-Uhlenbeck noise in the membrane equation and thus introduces positive ISI correlation (see Schwalger et al., 2010, Fisch et al., 2012, Farkhooi et al., 2009).
+Additive noise in the adaptation dynamics results in Ornstein-Uhlenbeck noise in the membrane equation and thus introduces positive ISI correlations (Schwalger et al., 2010, Fisch et al., 2012, Farkhooi et al., 2009).

 > How do the ISI histograms and the ISI correlations change if you modify
 > - the noise strength on the membrane equation
 > - the noise strength on the adaptation dynamics
-> - the stimulus value
+> - the stimulus value and thus the average firing rate?

 ## References